 - 8. Enter the following information: - Policy Enforcement Options: Select enforcement options as needed.
-These options will apply to the table on top of the enforcement options that you selected when you created the policy in Step 1: Create the Label Security Policy Container.
+These options will apply to the table on top of the enforcement options that you selected when you created the label security policy container.

 To make no change from those enforcement options, that is, to use the same enforcement options created earlier, select Use Default Policy Enforcement.
 To add more enforcement options, select from the other options listed.